thomas-fossati/draft-fossati-cose-profile/draft-fossati-cose-profiles.md

 # Introduction

-This document lays a set of rules for how to define COSE profiles.
+This document lays a set of rules for how to define COSE {{-cose}} profiles.

 # Conventions and Definitions

 {::boilerplate bcp14-tagged}

-# Rules
+# Profiling Rules

 A COSE profile: